 The emphasis of the module will be on improving the following skills:

-- communicating more effectively in French in the business context, in situations ranging from informal conversation to formal interviews, negotiations or presentations
+- Communicating more effectively in French in a business context, in situations ranging from informal conversation to formal interviews, meetings or presentations

 The module is delivered in French and the syllabus will include the following: